-For revenue from franchise fee, the performance obligation under the franchise agreement is the delivery of materials and store equipment necessary to operate the franchise store, as this is deemed to be the time that the franchisee obtains control of the promised goods and therefore the benefits of unimpeded access.
+For revenue from franchise revenue, the performance obligation under the franchise agreement is the delivery of materials and store equipment necessary to operate the franchise store, as this is deemed to be the time that the franchisee obtains control of the promised goods and therefore the benefits of unimpeded access.

 Classifying a Property.
-The Group determines whether a property is classified as investment property or property and equipment:
+The Group determines whether a property is classified as investment properties or property and equipment:

-- Investment property which pertains to land which is not occupied substantially for use by, or in the operations of, the Group, nor for sale in the ordinary course of business, but is held primarily to earn rental income and for capital appreciation. - Property and equipment are tangible items that are held for use in the delivering or supply of goods or services and are expected to be used for more than one period.
+- Investment properties which pertain to parcels of land which are not occupied substantially for use by, or in the operations of, the Group, nor for sale in the ordinary course of business, but are held primarily to earn rental income and for capital appreciation. - Property and equipment are tangible items that are held for use in the delivering or supply of goods or services and are expected to be used for more than one period.
 These are properties which are owner-occupied and are substantially for use of the Group or in the operations.

-Properties classified as investment property and property and equipment are disclosed in Notes 9 and 10, respectively.
+Properties classified as investment properties and property and equipment are disclosed in Notes 9 and 10, respectively.